These coconut flour muffins are ready in less than an hour. They are wonderfully tender and fluffy!

 I add a full tablespoon of vanilla extract to these muffins.
 This is not a typo.
 The muffins are delicious with a pronounced vanilla flavor.
 But if you worry that a full tablespoon would be too much, use just one teaspoon.

-It has been my experience that coconut flour baked goods stick to paper liners and even to silicone muffin pans.
-But they don't stick to well-greased foil liners.
+In my experience, coconut flour baked goods stick to paper liners (even if you grease them well) and silicone muffin pans, but they don't stick to well-greased foil liners.
+You can also use parchment liners.
+But please don't use standard paper liners.

 If you'd like to bake a cake using coconut flour, try this excellent recipe for coconut flour cake.